To Read, Or Not To Read?

 Reading allows knowledge to be shared and built upon.
 Through the development of reading and writing, human civilization was able to advance.
 Otherwise every generation would have to rely on memory and word of mouth.
 A method which is notorious unreliable, as anyone who’s played Telephone / Chinese Whispers knows.

 Back in the days, only the highly privileged and elite had access to reading and writing skills.
-Nowadays much more people have access but we take this for granted.
+Nowadays much more people have access, however we take this for granted.

 Through well-written books and articles (or blogs! 😜) there is a wealth of information, ideas and inspiration available as a result of countless time spent in research and thought, often by some truly great minds.